neilding69/quickdraw/README.md

 "Quick, Draw!" is a game prompts users to draw an image depicting a certain category, such as ”banana,” “table,” etc.

 ## Motivation:
-Dataset: Drawing Incomplete / Complete
+1. Dataset: Drawing Incomplete / Complete
-Predict Complete and Incomplete Drawing Task
+2. Predict Complete and Incomplete Drawing Task.
 When provide partial strokes, our model can still predict successfully.

-## Solutions:
-Traditional: CNN
-Project proposed RNN and CNN-RNN, RNN-CNN

 ## Author
 1. Liu Chang